cpsc3220/project1/TaskA/README.md

 </pre>

 ## Breaking Ties
 In certain cases, there will be a tie among two or more lines.
-In this situation, you can use the subsequent word each line as a tie breaker.
-For example, when sorting the lines using the third word, two lines contains the word "is".
-However, the subsequent word (i.e., the 4th word) of the two lines are "first" and "this" can break the tie.
-The same method can be used repeatedly to break the ties.
-Thus, the command ```./fastsort -2 text1.txt``` will print the following results to the screen:
+For example, when sorting the lines in `test1.txt` using the third word, the lines "`this line is first`" and "`finally there is this line`" have a tie becase both of their third word are "`is`".
+In this situation, you can use the original line number as a tie breaker.
+Here, because the line number of "`this line is first`" is `0`, which is smaller than `2`, the line number of "`finally there is this line`", "`this line is first`" will be placed before
+"`finally there is this line`" in the sorted output.
+Thus, the command ```./fastsort -3 test1.txt``` will print the following results to the screen:
 <pre>
 this line is first
 finally there is this line